 The terminal may be connected to an external Host computer, either by a serial line or through the parallel DMA channel.
 Operating over a serial line, the terminal may be connected to a local computer or, via a modem, to a remote time-sharing computer.
-Communication rates range from 300 to 19,200 baud and higher.
-Other external equipment such as a digitizer tablet may be connected to the terminal through the Auxiliary RS232-C port.
+Communication rates range from 300 to 19,200 baud and higher (WITH AN EXTERNAL CLOCK REFERENCE).